-Reactions to be reavement may vary greatly according to individual circumstances and the setting of fixed rules for time off is therefore inappropriate.
+Reactions to bereavement may vary greatly according to individual circumstances and the setting of fixed rules for time off is therefore inappropriate.
 You should discuss your circumstances with your Line Manager and agree appropriate time off.
+In the unfortunate event that you experience the loss of a child, you may be entitled to parental bereavement leave and pay in accordance with the current statutory provisions.
+You should discuss your circumstances with your Line Manager and agree time off.